Fabsheru77/TechReviewF22/README.md

-# TechReviewF2222
+# TechReviewF22
-Sample django projectfor IT112
+Sample django project for IT112